 Algebra II emphasizes real world applications and associated graphical analysis.
 Linear, quadratic, exponential, logarithmic, polynomial, rational, and trigonometric functions are explored and prescribed by The Common Core State Standards.
 This course will help improve skills necessary for the ACT and SAT.
-Students will need a graphing calculator, either a TI-83 series or TI-84 series is appropriate.
+Students will need a TI-84 series graphing calculator.